pupil-labs/pupil-docs/neon/data-collection/ecosystem-overview/index.md

 ## Neon Companion App

-You should have already used the Neon Companion App to [make your first recording](/data-collection/first-recording/).
+You should have already used the Neon Companion app to [make your first recording](/data-collection/first-recording/).
 This app is the core of every Neon data collection.

 When your Neon is connected to the Companion device, it supplies it with power and enables it to generate a real-time gaze signal as well as several other [data streams](/data-collection/data-streams/).
 When making a [recording](/data-collection/recordings/), all generated data is saved on the Companion device.